CITS2002 Systems Programming

 Week 3

-Mon 8th Aug
+Mon 5th Aug

-Lecture-5 (single page)
+Lecture 5 (single page)

 Aggregate data structures in C - arrays and strings; Initializing arrays and strings; Formatting results into character arrays; Defining and accessing structures; Better representations of our data - enumerated types.

-and the solution we developed - haversine.
+and the solution we developed.

 and some sample solutions.